Municipal Backed TIF vs. Developer Backed TIF: Making the Right Call for Nebraska

 What You Can Do Now

-Even under current law, developer-backed TIF bonds with strong redevelopment contract guarantees can shift meaningful risk to the developer.
-LB 1168 would formalize this with statutory authority.
-Regardless of the legislation’s status, Hageman Capital purchases developer-backed TIF Bonds and works with Nebraska municipal leaders and CRAs at no cost.
+With LB 1135 now in effect, Nebraska CRAs have clear statutory authority for conduit revenue bonds and taxpayer agreements.
+Developer-backed TIF bonds with strong redevelopment contract guarantees and the new taxpayer agreement framework give municipalities a powerful, low-risk tool for incentivizing development.
+Hageman Capital purchases developer-backed TIF Bonds and works with Nebraska municipal leaders and CRAs at no cost.
 Connect with our team to evaluate the right structure for your community.

 TIF Bond Resources for Nebraska Leaders